 In fact, the Autodromo Hermanos Rodriguez, in the east of the Mexican capital, is easily reachable by a metro link to the city centre: a perfect opportunity for a weekend mixing sport and culture.

 The 2017 and 2018 editions of the Mexican GP were both won by our former driver Max Verstappen for Red Bull Racing, which means he joins an exclusive club of double Mexico F1 wins, alongside Jim Clark, Alain Prost and Nigel Mansell.
-Lewis Hamilton won the 2019 Mexican GP.
+Lewis Hamilton won the 2019 Mexican GP, the 2020 edition having been cancelled because of the Covid-19 pandemic.